How long will the library be closed?

 I returned library items via the book drop and they are still showing up on my library card account.

 During the closure, it will take a longer time for library items to be checked-in from patron’s accounts.
-When they are checked-in no library fines will be assessed.
+Read about our Quarantine Procedure to learn more.
+Note that when these items are checked-in no library fines will be assessed.

 I depended on the library for WiFi and I don’t have WiFi at home.